RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 Contrastive methods: Collapse is avoided by increasing the energy with respect to negative examples.
 It requires some method to generate examples to contrast against.
 The number of contrastive examples needed grows exponentially with respect to the dimension of the representation.

-Regularized methods: In these methods the loss is regularized to minimize the space in $$y$$ where the energies are lowered.
+Regularized methods: In these methods, the loss is regularized to minimize the space in $$y$$ where the energies are lowered.
 These are less likely to be affected by the curse of dimensionality.
 Contrastive architectures can be regularized.
 For example, the latent dimension can be constrained.

 ## Joint Embedding Predictive Architecture